Alfresco/alfresco-ng2-components/docs/release-notes/RelNote310.md

 ### Enhanced DocumentList

-Following soe suggestions from Customers and Partners, we enhanced the `DocumentList` with the possibility to have a sticky header.
+Following some suggestions from Customers and Partners, we enhanced the `DocumentList` with the possibility to have a sticky header.

 **...add examples here**